 Ella is a graphic designer specialising in printed media.

 Passionate about typography, she has worked in publishing for fifteen years, designing covers and interiors for both children’s and adult titles.
 Projects have included work for major brands such as Disney and Mattel, and the National Trust and English Heritage.
 Ella has worked with original manuscripts belonging to Charles Darwin and also on a piece commissioned for Michael Palin CBE.

 Ella also works independantly, designing covers and typesetting interiors and creating pieces for heritage-interpretation specialists.

 As befits a book designer, she is an avid reader, with a taste that spans all genres and she is the owner of a never-ending ‘to read’ pile.

 Russell Wall (Book Design)

 An alumnus of the Slade School of Art, Russell has a background in printmaking, design and typography in London's Fleet Street.
 He has worked with many of the major London newspapers and is expert in this area.
 He founded the Book-Bridge Library, a charity that stocks school libraries in poor regions of the Phillipines.

-Richard Hawkins (Editorial and Screen Writing)
+Richard Hawkins (Associate Editor & Screen Writing)